 Any post on this site may contain affiliate links.
 We earn commission on these should you make a purchase.
 All recommendations are genuine and we are not paid to include products, hotels, and so on.

 I’ve found myself in a world of advertising, marketing, and blogging professionals.
-I feel like I have to take it further, make it bigger, make it better.
+I feel like I have to take it further, make it bigger, and make it better.
 Nobody is forcing me, I know, but it’s so tempting to see how far I can take this thing.
 Seeing the viewing figures grow is addictive.
 Yet half of me just wants to climb back under my anonymous rock.

 I don’t want to become a Twitter diva, it’s not me and I don’t know how.
 I don’t want to sell advertising to companies I don’t support.
 I don’t want to defend the industry to ignorant individuals who think blogging is “a load of w**k”.
 Somebody said that to me this week.